 \subsubsection{Defense - Results}

 The effectiveness of the different defense techniques is presented in \Cref{table:OriginalAndAdversarialResultsOnGoodCompareGuard}.
-The main results are as follows: \emph{Outlier Detection} provides the best performance and highest robustness among the techniques that do not require re-training, achieving F1 of 97.02 and above 75.35\% robustness for targeted and non-targeted attacks; among the techniques that do require re-training, \emph{Adversarial Training} achieves the highest performance and robustness among the techniques that do require re-training: \emph{Adversarial Training} achieves F1 score of 94.98 and above 68.80\% robustness for targeted and non-targeted attacks.
+The main results are as follows: \emph{Outlier Detection} provides the best performance and highest robustness among the techniques that do not require re-training; it achieves an F1 of 97.02 and above 75.35\% robustness for targeted and non-targeted attacks.
+Among the techniques that do require re-training, \emph{Adversarial Training} achieves the highest performance and robustness; \emph{Adversarial Training} achieves an F1 score of 94.98 and above 68.80\% robustness for targeted and non-targeted attacks.

 The penalty of using \emph{Outlier Detection} is only $2.18\%$ degradation in F1 score compared to \emph{No Defense}.
-On the other extreme, \emph{Train Without Vars} is $100\%$ robust to \varname{} and \deadcode{} attacks, but its F1 is degraded by $9.6\%$ compared to \emph{No Defense}.
-That is, \emph{Outlier Detection} is a sweet spot in the trade-off between performance and robustness: it is $98\%$ as accurate as the original model (\emph{No Defense}), and $74-96\%$ as robust as the model that ignores variables completely.
+At the other extreme, \emph{Train Without Vars} is $100\%$ robust to \varname{} and \deadcode{} attacks, but its F1 is degraded by $9.6\%$ compared to \emph{No Defense}.
+That is, \emph{Outlier Detection} is a sweet spot in the trade-off between performance and robustness: it is $98\%$ as accurate as the original model (\emph{No Defense}) and $74-96\%$ as robust as the model that ignores variables completely.

 \emph{Adversarial Training} provides a sweet-spot among the techniques that do require re-training: its penalty is $5.02\%$ degradation in F1 score compared to \emph{No Defense}, and it achieves over $99\%$ robustness to \deadcode{} and $94.48\%$ robustness to targeted \varname.
-Adversarial training allows the model \emph{to leverage} variable names to achieve high performance while not under attack, but also not to rely on variable names too much, and it is thus robust to adversarial examples. \emph{Adversarial Fine-Tuning} performs surprisingly worse than \emph{Adversarial Training}, both in F1 score and in its robustness.
+Adversarial training allows the model \emph{to leverage} variable names to achieve high performance while not under attack, but also to not overly rely on variable names; it is thus robust to adversarial examples. \emph{Adversarial Fine-Tuning} performs surprisingly worse than \emph{Adversarial Training}, both in F1 score and in its robustness.

 \emph{No Vars} is 100\% robust as \emph{Train Without Vars}, but is about 10 F1 points worse than \emph{Train Without Vars}.
 The only benefit of \emph{No Vars} over \emph{Train Without Vars} is that \emph{No Vars} can be applied to a model without re-training it.